MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-vmm-2016.md

 > [!NOTE]

-> For the supported versions of SQL, use the service packs that are currently in support by Microsoft.
+> - For the supported versions of SQL, use the service packs that are currently in support by Microsoft.

+> - For the respective SQL versions, Standard, Enterprise and Datacenter editions are supported based on the availability.

 **SQL version** | **Supported**
 --- | ---